haiku/website/content/blog/krish_iyer/2018-06-11_[gsoc_2018_sdhci_mmc_driver]_week_5.md

 		physicalAddress, mapSize, B_ANY_KERNEL_BLOCK_ADDRESS,
 		B_KERNEL_READ_AREA | B_KERNEL_WRITE_AREA,
 		(void **)&fCapabilityRegisters);
-So for publishing the slots we need a mmc disk driver[1], which will get the child device node which was registered by register_child_devices() in sdhci_pci.cpp, it is mmc bus in this case.
+So for publishing the slots we need a [mmc disk driver](https://github.com/krish-iyer/haiku/blob/3b142c3fdb0757065875e37ebdf6435898fbe15f/src/add-ons/kernel/drivers/disk/mmc/mmc_disk.cpp
+), which will get the child device node which was registered by register_child_devices() in sdhci_pci.cpp, it is mmc bus in this case.
 As each slot is a mmc bus device, it will publish the slots in /dev/disk/mmc/… The hierarchy will be something like: